 Step 1: Heat causes water to expand.
 As it expands (the particles are spaced out more), it rises and then eventually turns into a gas known as water vapour.
 It rises because it becomes less dense.
 The heat mentioned above can come from the sun or another source.

-Step 2: The water vapour then cools high up in the troposphere, liquefies, and then freezes into ice crystals.
+Step 2: This vapour then cools high up in the troposphere, liquefies, and then freezes into ice crystals.

 Step 3: The ice crystals fall a long distance and melt.
 Then they reach the ground as what is called rain.

 So basically, water evaporates, condenses, and then falls back to earth to go through that same cycle again.
-This recycling process cleans water and redistributes it so that everyone everything can survive.
+This recycling process cleans it and redistributes it so that everyone everything can survive.

-Transpiration: Plants also release water via transpiration, which is the process of releasing water in gas form (water vapour) from their stomata.
+Transpiration: Plants also release it via transpiration, which is the process of releasing water in gas form (water vapour) from their stomata.

 To clarify where water goes (-> means into):

 - Animals and Humans -> Sweating, urination, excretion, etc -> Soil.
 Exhalation contributes to water vapour directly.

 Soil -> -Plants -> Transpiration, Fruits and Vegetables -> Animals and Humans -> Evaporation -> Clouds -> Rain -> Rivers, soil, ocean, and other open water bodies.